West Sussex Teaching School Hub

 Why choose GLF Teaching Training?

-• High quality mentoring giving you support and guidance throughout your training year;
+• High-quality mentoring giving you support and guidance throughout your training year.

-• A comprehensive induction programme ensuring that you start the course fully prepared;
+• A comprehensive induction programme ensuring that you start the course fully prepared.

-• Networking and cross school development opportunities within our hub and across the national Inspiring Future Teachers network;
+• Networking and cross-school development opportunities within our hub and across the national Inspiring Future Teachers network.

-• One to one well-being and coaching support to help you achieve your potential.
+• One-to-one well-being and coaching support to help you achieve your potential.

 Trainee 5In both Schools.....